RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-07-05-RabbitMQ-Intro.md

 ![A DSC Resource for RabbitMQ?](/images/rabbitmq/dscresource.png)

+We have a RabbitMQ server is up and running!
+What can we do with it?

 ### Managing RabbitMQ with RabbitMQTools

 A while back, Mariusz Wojcik wrote a fairly complete module for managing RabbitMQ via the REST API: RabbitMQTools.
 This fit the bill, but I needed HTTPS support, and I prefer a Credential parameter to a plaintext password.